-3D Printing Trends October 2014
+3D Printing Trends January 2015

 Want to receive new trend reports by email every month?

-Note: high quality is in this case not the same as high resolution.
+Note: these are the top 20 rated printers out of 350 printer models listed on our platform.
+High quality is in this case not the same as high resolution.
 The quality rating takes the max. resolution of a printer into account.
-Only printers with more than 10 reviews are included in these statistics.
+Only printers with more than 25 reviews are included in these statistics.

 Note: only printers with a quantity of 30+ on our platform are included in these statistics.